Adapted from a recipe for squirrel fish in an old Chinese cookbook. Fairly quick and simple once you get the hang of the technique.

 Easily scaled and frozen or eaten for leftovers.
 Keeps in the fridge for 2-3 days.

 Instead of coconut milk, any other non-dairy milk or 1/2 cup yoghurt and 1/2 cup water or stock may be used

 The best kind of cauliflower to use is romanesque, although it’s not always easy to get hold of!
 A mixture of cauliflower and broccoli can be used as well

 The turmeric, chilli flakes and garam masala can be substituted for an extra tsp of curry paste if you don’t have them

 If your cauliflower comes with leaves on, they can be added to the biriyani halfway through the cooking time

 I would suggest keeping the cauliflower but any other vegetables can be substituted in and out as you have them.
 Soft vegetables like peas, spinach etc should be added to the biriyani halfway through the cooking time, or else they’ll cook down to mulch.

 Neither traditional nor authentic, but a filling, easy to cook meal that can be made just with cupboard ingredients.

-Preheat the oven to 180°C. Mix 1/4 cup red lentils, 1/4 cup green lentils, 1/2 cup water, 1/2 cup coconut milk, 1/2 tsp garam masala and 1/2 tablespoon curry paste in an ovenproof dish.
-Bake for 35-40 minutes, until lentils are soft, checking every 15 minutes and adding more liquid if necessary.
+Preheat the oven to 180°C. Mix 1/4 cup red lentils, 1/4 cup green lentils, 1/2 cup water, 1/2 cup coconut milk, 1/2 tsp garam masala,1 tablespoon curry paste, 1/2 tsp turmeric, 1/2 tsp cinnamon and a pinch of chilli flakes in an ovenproof dish.
+Bake for 35-40 minutes until lentils are soft, checking every 15 minutes and adding more liquid if necessary.

 Sliced onion or garlic added to the dhal will improve the flavour.
 They can be pre-fried but it’s not necessary